iterative/dvc.org/content/docs/command-reference/metrics/diff.md

 - `--old` - show old metric value in addition to the new value.

-- `--no-path` - Don't show metric path in the result table.
+- `--no-path` - don't show metric path in the result table.
 This option is useful when only one metrics file is in use or there is no intersection between the metric names.